gabbachat/client.old/docs/config.md

 ```

 ##### LOGGING
-Setting this to false will disable Pog from logging anything to the console.
+Setting this to false will disable gabba from logging anything to the console.

 ```
 logging: {